ESanchezLozano/GANnotation/README.md

 Release v1 (Nov.
 2018): Demo showing the performance of our GANnotation

 Release v2 (Nov.
-2019): Training script on its way
+2019): Training script is already available

-Paper has been accepted to FG'2020, see citation below.
+Paper has been accepted to FG'2020 as an Oral presentation, see citation below.

 NOTE: The re-training of the StarGAN using the triple consistency loss can be found [here](https://github.com/ESanchezLozano/stargan)